subuhifu/Linder-Airlines/README.md

 When: I select a flight and provide passenger details.

-Then: I should receive a booking confirmation and be able to view it in my bookings.
+Then: I should receive a booking confirmation with all the travel details.

 ### Requirement 3.0: User Profile Management
 Scenario